 \subsection{Node Infrastructure and Management}

-Each node refers to one probe that executes the measurement request it receives from the \ProbeManagementModule{} inside the \CoreAPIServer{}. \SystemName{} deploys the probes with Docker containers, making them platform-agnostic and adaptable to cloud environments such as AWS.
-Whenever a new probe becomes online, it sends its IP address and unique node identifier to the \CoreAPIServer{}.
-The \CoreAPIServer{} will create a new record for it in its node registry and resolve its geographical information, including the probe's city and country, using the \GeoIPService{}.
-Once a node has registered, it must send a regular heartbeat to the \ProbeManagementModule{} to indicate that it is online.
-Otherwise, the \ProbeManagementModule{} will mark it as offline.
+Each node corresponds to a probe that executes the measurement request it receives from \ProbeManagementModule{} within \CoreAPIServer{}. \GlobalpingSystemName{} deploys the probes with Docker containers, making them platform-agnostic and adaptable to cloud environments such as AWS.
+Whenever a new probe becomes online, it sends its IP address and unique node identifier to \CoreAPIServer{}.
+The \CoreAPIServer{} will create a new record for it in its node registry and resolve its geographic information, including the probe's city and country, using the \GeoIPService{}.
+Once a node has registered, it must send a regular heartbeat to \ProbeManagementModule{} to indicate that it is online.
+Otherwise, \ProbeManagementModule{} will mark it as offline.

-If a developer wants to contribute to and debug \SystemName{} nodes, they'd need to clone its repo and set the environment variables of the probe's Docker container.
+If a developer wants to contribute to and debug \GlobalpingSystemName{} nodes, they'd need to clone the repo and set the probe's Docker container environment variables.
 The critical environment variables are API\_HOST, ADMIN\_KEY, and SYSTEM\_API\_KEY.
 These configurations tell the node which \CoreAPIServer{}'s \ProbeManagementModule{} it needs to connect to and provide the credentials for authentication, which returns a session token to the node to avoid repeatedly sending its API key.
 The node initiates a WebSocket connection, which is the primary channel for all interactions, to the \ProbeManagementModule{}.
-The setup instructions on \SystemName{} documentation on the user interface and GitHub README include how to generate API keys, set environment variables, and properly configure the nodes.
+The setup instructions in the \GlobalpingSystemName{} documentation on the user interface and in the GitHub README explain how to generate API keys, set environment variables, and properly configure the nodes.